zithokamvalethu/lethu.github.io/_posts/2021-04-15-understanding functional programming.md

 ---

 # Introduction
-  Today I'll write about how  I got to understand the bsic of FP.
-I was stuck on one challenge which  had no clue what it required or how to solve it.
+  Today I'll write about how  I got to understand the basics of FP.
+I was stuck on one challenge which I had no clue what it required or how to solve it.

 # Body

   I asked Moral to try and explain to me what FP could be all about and he made me understand that it is a language which uses a ccertain paradigm by applying and composing functions .
 He also made me see that FP is immutable the code still remain the same despite the change you make to your code but your values remain the same .

   So this is basically what I got to understand today.

 What is Functional Programming?